All Episodes

 We'll be right back.

-That woman was on hold since the beginning of the program, and she said she wanted to talk about my press release today from Janet Napolitano, ordering no longer is it the BP or is it the uh the Gulf Oil spill?
+By the way, Just so you know, that woman was on hold since the beginning of the program, and she said she wanted to talk about my press release today from Janet Napolitano ordering no longer is it the BP, is it the Gulf oil spill, it's a BP-cause disaster.

-So that woman, uh, in addition to being a sophist, was also a liar, Attempting to trick the host, but you can't do that.
+So that woman, in addition to being a sophist, was also a liar, attempting to trick the host, but you can't do that.

 I've seen every trick tribe.